DanielWilliamClarke/Lumiere/README.md

 ## Docker Compose

-To easily run both server and database together docker-compose can connect both server and database containers in a simple bridge network
+To easily run both server and database together, docker-compose can connect both server and database containers in a simple bridge network

 ```bash
 # Build and run